malwinasanjose/bergfex_snow_alert/README.md

 Repository Structure
 ------------
-    ├── README.md       <- top-level README file for anybody interested in this project ├── notebooks       <- one notebook for each Milestone ├── data            <- csv files, created based on each of the notebooks ├── gpx_files       <- gpx files for each activity, created based on notebook I ├── environment.yml <- environment file that lists the channels and dependencies needed for this project ├── environment2.yml <- detailed environment file that contains specific versions used for this project
+    ├── README.md       <- top-level README file for anybody interested in this project ├── data            <- csv files, created based on each of the notebooks ├── examples        <- jpeg files, showing the step by step results ├── gpx_files       <- gpx files for each activity, created based on notebook I ├── notebooks       <- one notebook for each Milestone ├── environment.yml <- environment file that lists the channels and dependencies needed for this project ├── environment2.yml <- detailed environment file that contains specific versions used for this project